-Introduction.
 The development of quantum informatics requires better understanding of the general problem of quantum signal transmission through discrete structures of interacting quantum elements, such as quantum dots [1-3], or molecular [4, 5] and Josephson junctions [6].
-There is growing theoretical and experimental interest in arrangements more complicated than a simple onedimensional chain, including Y- and T-shaped structures [7, 8], tetrahedral qubits [9], connected benzene rings [10], crossed chains [11], and two- and three-dimensional lattices [12].
+There is growing theoretical and experimental interest in arrangements more complicated than a simple one-dimensional chain, including Y- and T-shaped structures [7, 8], tetrahedral qubits [9], connected benzene rings [10], crossed chains [11], two- and three-dimensional lattices [12, 13], as well as graphs with the violation of time-reversal invariance at the junctions, supposedly with the aid of magnetic fields [14].
 In all cases, one has to deal with a quantum system with intrinsic stationary states that become unstable when the system "opens" to the external world as a part of a transmission network.

-The method of the effective non-Hermitian Hamiltonian, borrowed from nuclear physics [13], is a powerful and efficient tool for theoretical analysis of open quantum systems, as was shown by applications to one-dimensional structures [12, 14-18], covering both regular and chaotic internal dynamics.
-In this Letter we consider the Mbranch circuit in the form of M > 2 one-dimensional tight-binding chains with a common vertex at the central point.
-This system is a simple discrete example of quantum mechanics in a non-trivial space with selfcrossings, singular points or surfaces where quasi-bound states (evanescent waves) may emerge even for open boundary conditions.
-Our interest is both in the structure of the energy spectrum and eigenfunctions (EF) for closed samples, and in the transport characteristics for the case when the chains are connected to an environment.
+The method of the effective non-Hermitian Hamiltonian, borrowed from nuclear physics [15], is a powerful and efficient tool for theoretical analysis of open quantum systems, as was shown by applications to one-dimensional structures [13, 16-20], covering both regular and chaotic internal dynamics; see the recent review of the method and its various adaptations [21].
+In this work we consider the M-branch circuit in the form of M > 2 onedimensional tight-binding chains with a common vertex at the central point.
+This system is a simple discrete example of quantum mechanics in a non-trivial space with self-crossings, singular points or surfaces where quasibound states (evanescent waves) may emerge even for open boundary conditions.
+Our interest is not only in the structure of the energy spectrum and eigenfunctions for closed samples, which was earlier discussed for different purposes, see for example, the applications to Bose-Einstein condensation and temperature effects in optical networks [22], but mainly in the transport characteristics for the case when the chains are connected to an environment.